peleduri/LAMP-in-Vagrant/LAMP Script/lamp/README.md

 vagrant init

-#3This will create a VagrantFile.
+#3 This will create a VagrantFile.
 Edit the VagrantFile as listed in VagrantFile.

 #4- Let us now start provisioning the LAMP installation. #For that, create a simple shell script named script.sh using your favorite text editor as listed in script.sh.